2.15 Provisions

 (i) Market risk

 Market risk is the risk that the fair value of financial instrument will fluctuate because of change in market price.
-Market risk comprises of three types of risks - interest risk, foreign currency, and other price risk such as equity price risk.
+Market risk comprises of three types of risks - interest risk, foreign currency risk, and other price risk such as equity price risk.

 The Company's activities expose it primarily to interest rate risk, currency risk and other price risk such as equity price risk.
 The financial instruments affected by market risk includes : Fixed deposits, current investments, borrowings and other current financial liabilities.